rip-super/tempmail/README.md

 ## Features

-- **Pre-generated address pool** — addresses are drawn from a pool of realistic-looking name combinations, not random strings
+- **Pre-generated address pool**: addresses are drawn from a pool of realistic-looking username combinations
-- **Receive-only inboxes** — no sending, no accounts, no storage beyond the session
+- **Receive-only inboxes**: no sending, no accounts, no storage beyond the session
-- **Auto-expiry** — inboxes expire after 30 minutes of inactivity, address goes back to the pool
+- **Auto-expiry**: inboxes expire after 30 minutes of inactivity, address goes back to the pool
-- **Live inbox polling** — new emails show up without refreshing
+- **Live inbox polling**: new emails show up without refreshing
-- **Rate limiting** — per-IP rolling rate limit on address allocation
+- **Rate limiting**: per-IP rolling rate limit on address allocation
-- **No database** — everything lives in memory; private by design
+- **No database**: everything lives in memory; private by design

 ---